Corb3t/Marvel-Flask-Python-Project-SI-507/README.md

 ## How to Run

-1. Install the requirements from requirements.txt by running the following code in your terminal: ''pip install -r requirements.txt''
+1. Install the requirements from requirements.txt by running the following code in your terminal: ``pip install -r requirements.txt``

 2. Run 'SI507_final_project.py' by cd'ing to the file's folder, and running ``python 'SI507_final_project.py``